-Fund Balance Policy
+Fund Balance Policy.
 The County Executive has established a fund balance and reserve policy that draws upon the recommendations of the Government Finance Officers Association, the National Advisory Council on State and Local Government Budgeting and the credit rating agencies.
-The policy outlines an approach to the accumulation and use of unreserved fund balance, reserve funds, and the County's tobacco settlement fund that takes into consideration issues that are specific to the County.
-It identifies an array of reserve funds, as well as the tobacco settlement fund, that helps the County stabilize its budget and finance important policy objectives.
+The policy outlines an approach to the accumulation and use of unreserved fund balance and reserve funds that takes into consideration issues that are specific to the County.
+It identifies an array of reserve funds that helps the County stabilize its budget and finance important policy objectives.
 The policy sets recommended levels of unreserved fund balance of no less than 4% and no more than 5% of normal prior-year expenditures made from its general fund and the County-wide special revenue funds.
-Additionally, the policy calls for maintaining a combined level of financial resources in its unreserved fund balance, its reserve funds and its tobacco settlement fund of no less than 5% and a target of 7.5% of normal prior-year expenditures.
-The policy outlines the conditions under which the County's unreserved fund balance ought to be replenished, and it identifies the appropriate uses for its unreserved fund balance, its formally created reserves, its tobacco settlement fund, and any projected operating surpluses.
+Additionally, the policy calls for maintaining a combined level of financial resources in its unreserved fund balance and its reserve funds and no less than 5% and a target of 7.5% of normal prior-year expenditures.
+The policy outlines the conditions under which the County's unreserved fund balance ought to be replenished, and it identifies the appropriate uses for its unreserved fund balance, its reserve funds, and any projected operating surpluses.
 The County's current fund balance policy was first adopted as part of the 2006-2009 Multi-Year Financial Plan.
-See "TOBACCO LITIGATION SETTLEMENT PAYMENTS SECURITIZATION" herein.
+As of December 31, 2006, the County's unreserved fund balance totaled \$104.1 million, or 4.78% of the County's prior year expenditures.
+As of December 31, 2006, the County's combined unreserved fund balance and reserves totaled \$176.1 million, or 8.09% of the County's prior year expenditures.